Some are more skeptical than others. Why?

 How broken are we?

-Overemphasis on trauma actually plays into a victim mindset and may be the fruit of it.
+Overemphasis on trauma actually plays into a "victim mindset" and may be the fruit of it.

-While it is true we suffer ³harm at the hand of others - and some far more than others - we also cause harm to others i.e. we are all broken and not merely victims but also perpetrators.
+While it is true we suffer ³harm at the hand of others - and some far more than others - we also cause harm to others i.e. we are all broken and not merely victims but also offenders.
 We are both victims and "villains" in varying degrees.

 To focus on being a victim shifts us away from recognizing how we are an offender as well as offended.
-It shifts accountability away from us where it belongs, i.e. we can't fix others, we can only let God to fix us.
+It shifts accountability away from us where it belongs, i.e. we can't fix others, we can only let God fix us.

 The reality is we are offenders long before we are offended.
 How so?
 Because we do not give God his due recognition as the Creator, Sustainer, and Source of life, love, and all things i.e. we have all offended God (objectively not personally.
-We need God not the other way around) and live as if He doesn't matter.
+We need God, not the other way around) and live as if He doesn't matter.
 We all come into this world bent away from God.
 Christ would not have come otherwise i.e. this is exactly why he came; to restore us to himself.

 For a further discussion on "playing" the victim click here